-The Graduate Policies section contains policies which pertain to all graduate students regarding Academic Standing, Graduate Transfer Credits, Thesis, and Graduate Grade Appeals.
-Questions concerning these policies can be directed to the College of Graduate Studies and Research: email@example.com.
+The Graduate Policies section contains policies which pertain to all graduate students, such as policies regarding Academic Standing, Graduate Transfer Credits, Thesis, and Graduate Grade Appeals.
+Questions concerning these policies can be directed to the College of Graduate Studies and Research: firstname.lastname@example.org.

-A graduate student who does not enroll in at least one course over three consecutive semesters, including the summer semester, will have his/her student status changed from “Active” to “Inactive”.
+A graduate student who does not enroll in at least one course over six consecutive semesters, including the summer semester, will have his/her student status changed from “Active” to “Inactive”.

 A graduate student must be re-admitted to the same program, admitted to a different program, or admitted as a student-at-large to register for additional classes.
 Re-admission to a student’s original program is not guaranteed.